The Sonardyne Foundation

-A new venture will again be a collaboration with the University of Bristol.
-A new wing is to be added to the Queen’s Building, home of the Faculty of Engineering where John began his studies in 1959.
-An electrical teaching laboratory is to be equipped by The Sonardyne Foundation.
+A new venture in collaboration with the University of Bristol soon followed.
+A new wing was to be added to the Queen’s Building, home of the Faculty of Engineering where John began his studies in 1959.
+An electrical teaching laboratory was equipped with funding from The Sonardyne Foundation.

 The Sonardyne Foundation offers financial and practical support to students who are currently studying, or planning to study, an engineering degree at a UK university.